ganeshthanga/microsoft-devops-workshop/2_kubernetes_aks/01_overview/07_rbac.md

 ```

 #### ServiceAccount
 Service accounts can replace "User" in the `subjects` section of each role binding.
 These are also defined as yaml, and are generally used to allow pods to make API calls, from wtihin the cluster.
+For instance, the ingress controller add-ons mentioned in the previous section, use serviceAccounts to fetch pod ip addresses, and the cluster-autoscaler add-on uses the api to read and respond to "Unschedulable" events.

 ```
 apiVersion: v1